-The EPS foam popularity has dramatically grown in recent years.
+The EPS foam’s popularity has dramatically grown in recent years.
 A more environmentally friendly material, it is a lot lighter, which makes it perfect for small-wave surfboards.
-Surfboard brands like Firewire, Catch Surf use this type of surfboard foam blank.
+Surfboard brands like Firewire, and Catch Surf use this type of surfboard foam blank.

 You may have encountered EPS at least once in your life.
 The light disposable coolers you see at the supermarket are EPS foam.
 You also see them in boxes where they serve as a safety cushion for the items inside.